-As part of our budget, we receive 'notional SEND funding.'
-This funding is used to ensure that the quality of teaching is good in the school and that there are sufficient resources to deploy additional and different teaching for students requiring SEND support.
-The amount of support required for each student to make good progress will be different in each case and a full list of the interventions we can offer is on our provision map.
-In very few cases a very high level of resource is required.
-The funding arrangements require schools to provide up to £6000 per year of resource for students with high needs, and above that amount the Local Authority should provide top up to the school.
+As part of our budget, we receive 'notional SEN funding'.
+This funding is used to ensure that the quality of teaching is good in the school and that there are sufficient resources to deploy additional and different teaching for students requiring SEN support.
+The amount of support required for each student to make good progress will be different in each case and a full list of the interventions

-3.5 How the school enables students with special educational needs to engage in activities of the school (including physical activities) together with students who do not have special educational needs
+2.5 How the school enables students with special educational needs to engage in activities of the school (including physical activities) together with students who do not have special educational needs

-All clubs, trips and activities offered to students at Tibshelf Community School are available to students with special educational needs either with or without a statement of special educational needs / Education, Health, and Care Plan.
+All clubs, trips and activities offered to students at Tibshelf Community School are available to students with special educational needs either with or without a statement of special educational needs / Education, Health and Care Plan.
 Where it is necessary, the school will use the resources available to it to provide additional adult support to enable the safe participation of the student in the activity.
 Students are given support in whatever area they need it.
 Risk assessments are completed for all trips and if needed a remodelled itinerary is developed to ensure inclusion of all students.

-3.6 LEADERSHIP ACROSS THE LEARNING SUPPORT TEAM
+2.6 LEADERSHIP ACROSS THE LEARNING SUPPORT TEAM

-Overall responsibility for SEND provision is led by Laura Tipping, Assistant Headteacher SENDCo, Anna Kurcewicz, SEND Team Leader, and Helen Morley, Team Leader for the ERC who coordinate the work of the support staff.
+Overall responsibility for SEND provision is led by Laura Tipping, Assistant Headteacher SENCo, Carole Rodgers, Deputy SENCo and Helen Morley, Team Leader for the ERC whom coordinate the work of the support staff.

-3.7 EXPERTISE AND TRAINING OF STAFF TO SUPPORT STUDENTS AND YOUNG PEOPLE WITH SEND
+2.7 EXPERTISE AND TRAINING OF STAFF TO SUPPORT STUDENTS AND YOUNG PEOPLE WITH SEN

-In addition to the training and expertise of the Learning Support Department, teaching staff receive regular planned training from the SENDCo and the Enhanced Resource Centre as part of the school's continuous professional development programme.
-More immediate training and development needs are met on an ad-hoc basis when students presenting a type of need join the school or when there are changes to the needs of existing students.
+In addition to the training and expertise of the Learning Support Department, teaching staff receive regular planned training from the SENCo and the Enhanced Resource Centre as part of the school's continuous professional development programme.
+More immediate training and development needs are met on an ad-hoc basis when students presenting a type of need join the school or when there changes to the needs of existing students.